justinjianto/DH110/README.md

 ## User Research

 Wanting to tailor the product to be intuitive to newcomers wanting to produce music I conducted user research with a participant that created rap beats casually in his free time to gain any insights that he had.
-The insights that I took away was that a large barrier to entry of music production is the barrier of cost, which I did not think about.
+The insights that I took away was that a large barrier to entry of music production is the **barrier of cost**, which I did not think about.
 My interviewer mentioned that the cost of the software he uses to create beats was too high on multiple occasions and his biggest gripe.
 I did not consider that newcomers may not even want to pay for these expensive softwares.
-Furthermore, it seems like people on the software are using it for a highly specialized purpose.
-For instance the participant was only using the software to create trap and rap beats exclusively.
+Furthermore, it seems like people on the software are using it for a **highly specialized purpose**, the participant was only using the software to create trap and rap beats exclusively.

 User Research: [https://github.com/justinjianto/DH110/tree/main/ASSIGNMENT03](https://github.com/justinjianto/DH110/tree/main/ASSIGNMENT03)